 Download the Resthaven Prayer by Rev Dr Graham Vawser

-They are always available to listen confidentially to the life experiences of residents, offering comfort and genuine pastoral care.
+They are always available to listen confidentially to the life experiences of residents, offering comfort and pastoral care.

 Coordinating Chaplains are aware of the personal impact of changing circumstances, tragedy, and end of life issues, and are skilled at sensitively relating to people in times of need.